yashwanth-git/portfolio/README.md

 ### Performance Improvement
   Improved the performance of the site by serving next gen images, minifying assets, identifying lcp [main hero image], removing render blocking resources [by loading font css async]

+### Webpack
+  Automated the minification process for HTML, CSS, and JS using webpack.